Vectors and Coordinate Systems

 A Vector can be used to show where a Spacecraft body axis (in this case the x-axis) will end up after a rotation is applied, for example.
 A custom Coordinate System can be used to apply the rotations to the Vector itself via direction cosine matrix (DCM), and some conversion allows the Vector to be displayed properly fixed with respect to the Spacecraft body coordinate system (BCS) in a ViewWindow.

-After first creating the Vector and Coordinate System objects, align the Vector to the x-axis and set the Euler angles to rotate the Coordinate System (the two arrays are used as containers for conversion purposes):
+After first creating the Vector and Coordinate System objects, align the Vector to the x-axis and set the Euler angles to rotate the Coordinate System (the Array and Matrix are used as containers for conversion purposes):

 Next, apply the rotations and conversions.
 The vector will appear fixed relative to the Spacecraft BCS: